sce81/terraform-azure-scale-set/README.md

 # terraform-azure-scale-set
 ### All code is provided for reference purposes only and is used entirely at own risk.
+Code is for use in development environments only.
+Not suitable for Production.

 Terraform module for creating an Azure Linux Scale Set